joelburget/joelburget.com/src/pages/index.md

 ---
 # Joel Burget

-I'm a software developer and designer from the US.
-I've worked professionally as a web developer focused on frontend / UI and also have extensive experience in typed functional programming.
-My most interesting work happens when I can mix UI and functional programming together.
+I'm a software developer from the US.
+I cofounded [Monic](https://www.monic.co/), where we work on verifying the correctness of software systems.

+I'm also interested in functional programming, programming languages, machine learning, logic, and category theory.

 ## Links